 BUSINESS & ECONOMY

+Nebraska manufacturing jobs have been growing in number, though the number for the nation has declined!
 In May 1997, Nebraska manufacturing jobs had increased 1.3% over a year earlier, reaching an estimated 114,200.
-However, the figure for the nation has declined!

 Omaha is a major center for food processing, as well as health care, insurance, trade and transportation.
 Livestock and grain exchanges are also located in this bustling city.

-Early explorers once described the Nebraska region as "The Great American Desert."
+Early explorers once described Nebraska and the surrounding area as "The Great American Desert."
 Little did they realize that the state would later become the bread basket for the nation and an important region for manufacturing!